saboyagustavo/fullstack-bootcamp/module01/practical-work/README.md

 ### Rules

-1. Application should have 3 inputs;
+1.  - [x] Application should have 3 inputs;
-2. First input must be range type and allow change of values between 0 and 999;
+2.  - [x] First input must be range type and allow change of values between 0 and 999;
-3. The second input must be a textual, disabled and read-only.
+3.  - [x] The second input must be a textual, disabled and read-only.
 This input should show the figure of selected number on the range input.
-4. The third input must be textual, disabled and read-only.
-This input should show the selected number of the range in full format
+4.  - [x] ~~The third input must be textual, disabled and read-only.~~ A _p_ element that shows the selected number of the range in full format.